 Ways to Support Your Body While Weaning Off Breastfeeding

-- Try to get adequate sleep, which we know is no easy fete with a new baby at home.
+- Try to get adequate sleep.
+(We know—easier said than done with a new baby at home, but try your best!)

 How long after weaning will it take for hormones to balance and your cycle to recalibrate?